theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 getting mass flowrate from pressure change for single branch.
 There was some failure to converge.

+Bugfix: getting tube side fluid array temperatures from the shell and tube heat exchangers originally got the tube side solid array.
+The we now get fluid array..

 Feature added: added regression tests for some pipes in the correct order of magnitude of mass flowrate and pressure drop for gFHR like reactors.
 HITEC in secondary loop, FLiBe in primary loop.